dashingsoft/pyarmor/docs/advanced.rst

 system modules aren't obfuscated, but they try to call the function in the restrict modules.

-One solution is to extend system `Thread` to overwrite its method `run`.
+One solution is to extend system `Thread` to overwrite its method `run` with lambda function.
 For example,

 .. code:: python